brickadia-community/omegga/docs/install/README.md

 If any of the above are true, [create a new user](linux.md#creating-a-new-user) and continue from there.

-If you need to run omegga as root, make sure your branch is `main-server` or `unstable-server`, as `main` will not work as root.

 Once it is installed, head to [Running](../running.md).